abuiles/ember-101/manuscript/hands-on.md

 # Hands-on
-In the following sections we will add some models to our app, define the interactions between them, and create an interface to add friends and the articles they borrow from us.
+In the following sections we will add models to our application, define the interactions between them, and create an interface to add friends, articles and allow us to keep track of the things we loaned them.

 ## Adding a friend resource
 The main model of our application will be called **Friend**.
 It represents the people who will borrow articles from us.

 Let's add it with the **resource** generator.